-We have undertaken our review in accordance with the Code of Audit Practice, having regard to the guidance on the specified criterion issued by the Comptroller and Auditor General (C&AG) in April 2020, as to whether the Chief Constable had proper arrangements to ensure it took properly informed decisions and deployed resources to achieve planned and sustainable outcomes for taxpayers and local people.
-The Comptroller and Auditor General determined this criterion as that necessary for us to consider under the Code of Audit Practice in satisfying ourselves whether the Chief Constable put in place proper arrangements for securing economy, efficiency and effectiveness in its use of resources for the year ended 31 March 2020.
+We have undertaken our review in accordance with the Code of Audit Practice, having regard to the guidance on the specified reporting criteria issued by the Comptroller and Auditor General (C&AG) in April 2021, as to whether the Office of the Chief Constable for Leicestershire had proper arrangements for financial sustainability, governance and improving economy, efficiency and effectiveness.
+The Comptroller and Auditor General determined these criteria as that necessary for us to consider under the Code of Audit Practice in satisfying ourselves whether the

+Office of the Chief Constable for Leicestershire put in place proper arrangements for securing economy, efficiency and effectiveness in its use of resources for the year ended 31 March 2021.

 We planned our work in accordance with the Code of Audit Practice.
-Based on our risk assessment, we undertook such work as we considered necessary to form a view on whether, in all significant respects, the Chief Constable had put in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources.
+Based on our risk assessment, we undertook such work as we considered necessary to form a view on whether, in all significant respects, the Office of the Chief Constable for Leicestershire had put in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources.

-We are required under Section 20(1)(c) of the Local Audit and Accountability Act 2014 to satisfy ourselves that the Chief Constable of Leicestershire has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
-The Code of Audit Practice issued by the National Audit Office (NAO) requires us to report to you our conclusion relating to proper arrangements.
+We are required under Section 20(1)(c) of the Local Audit and Accountability Act 2014 to satisfy ourselves that the Office of the Chief Constable for Leicestershire has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources.

-We report if significant matters have come to our attention which prevent us from concluding that the Chief Constable has put in place proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
-We are not required to consider, nor have we considered, whether all aspects of the Chief Constable's arrangements for securing economy, efficiency and effectiveness in its use of resources are operating effectively.
+We are not required to consider, nor have we considered, whether all aspects of the Office of the Chief Constable for Leicestershire arrangements for securing economy, efficiency and effectiveness in its use of resources are operating effectively.